Editing and Adding Report Columns

 The Format options for a column depend on the data type.
 Text fields have options like Phone Number, Zip Code, First Word, and Leading Numbers.
 Number fields have options like Round to 2 Digits, Money, Number without Commas, etc. Date fields have options like Date Only, Year Only, Day of Week, etc.

-Clickable Link will make a text field that contains a URL (like https://abc.example.com) a clickable link.
+Clickable Link is only useful if the text in the column contains a URL (like https://abc.example.com).
 Often used with the Website field from Organization records.

 Leading Numbers can provide a compact display for a field like Legal Problem Code that usually has values like "32 Divorce".